 Xenoblade Chronicles 3’s campaign can be a very hard and tedious journey.
-It especially does not take kindly to players who are new to the series.
-But this can certainly be overcome with the game’s heavily ally-based combat system.
 When you first step out into the world of Aionios, you will have six members pre-assigned to your roster.
 In addition to these six, there is also a 7th slot which you can assign to an ally of your own choice.
 And who is better for that job than Ethel herself in Xenoblade Chronicles 3?

 Before showing you how to unlock Ethel in Xenoblade Chronicles 3, let’s give you a general idea of her.
 Ethel is your first unlockable hero and belongs to the Flash Fencer class.
 She can also use her buff arts for powering up.
 But we’ll cover more on that later in our Xenoblade Chronicles 3 Ethel guide.
 First, let us show you how to unlock the woman.